Kings and Queens of Denmark

 a) Henrik Skadelaar, † 1134, who

-m Ingerid Ragnvaldsdatter, they got:
+m Ingerid Ragnvaldsdatter;

 i) Buris;